stacks-network/docs/src/pages/write-smart-contracts/public-registry-tutorial.md

 The Stacks 2.0 blockchain is currently in development and could experience resets and downtimes.
 To make sure you're not running into any challenges related to the status of the network, please open up the [Status Checker](http://status.test-blockstack.com/) and confirm that all systems are operational.
 If some systems seem to have issues, it is best to wait until they are back up before you proceed with the next steps.

-Furthermore, the to-do app will interact with a smart contract deployed as `ST1234....todo-registry`. he contract source code is available at [github](https://github.com/friedger/blockstack-todos/blob/tut/step1/contracts/todo-registry.clar).
-There might be already a deployed version available on testnet.
-You can use the testnet explorer to search for it.
-Alternatively, You have to deploy the contract as described in the [hello world tutorial](/smart-contracts/hello-world-tutorial#step-5-deploy-the-contract).
+Furthermore, the to-do app will interact with a smart contract deployed as `ST1234....todo-registry`.
+The contract source code is available at [github](https://github.com/friedger/blockstack-todos/blob/tut/step1/contracts/todo-registry.clar).
+There may already be a deployed version available on the testnet; the [testnet explorer](https://testnet-explorer.blockstack.org/) can be used to search for it.
+Alternatively, the contract can be deployed as described in the [hello world tutorial](/smart-contracts/hello-world-tutorial#step-5-deploy-the-contract).
 Then you have to use the corresponding contract address and name in this tutorial.
 Throughout this tutorial, we use `ST3YPJ6BBCZCMH71TV8BK50YC6QJTWEGCNDFWEQ15.todo-registry` as an example.

 ### Tutorials

 You should have followed the instructions of the to-do app tutorial.
 You should have the code ready on your local machine.
 It is also helpful to have a basic understanding of Clarity as explained in the counter tutorial.
 If you are using mocknet or a new, empty testnet you can create transactions following the tutorial about signing transactions.

 [@page-reference | grid]
-| /authentication/building-todo-app, /smart-contracts/counter-tutorial, /smart-contracts/signing-transactions
+| /authentication/building-todo-app, /write-smart-contracts/counter-tutorial, /write-smart-contracts/signing-transactions

 ### Check your to-do app